Charles Louis Napoleon Bonaparte was born in Paris in 1808 and was the nephew of Napoleon I.

 Louis Napoleon, as the young Napoleon III was known, became the head of the Bonaparte family upon the death of his elder brothers.
 Although very French, he spoke French with a slight German accent, having been to day-school in Ausburg, Bavaria, at a formative time in his life.

 Prince Louis Napoleon first came to London in 1830, aged 22.
 He and his mother, Hortense, took a furnished house at 30 George Street in Hanover Square, Mayfair.
-The young prince was regarded with some suspicion by the French Ambassador and Louis was not well during his stay.
+The young prince was regarded with some suspicion by the French Ambassador and Louis was not well during his stay in London, which did nothing to reduce his longing for home.
 He visited London Zoo, the Coliseum, Woolwich barracks (like his famous uncle, he was interested in the artillery), the Tower of London and Brunel’s tunnel under the Thames.
 It was at this time that he first grew the ends of his moustache and then had them waxed and curled.
-However, a Miss Godfrey of Tunbridge Wells, whom he was trying to impress, objected to them and he had to cut them off.

 In later years, Louis Napoleon’s extravagant moustaches and imperial beard became a mask behind which he could conceal his true emotions.
 He would also keep his eyelids half-closed as he spoke to people, which gave him a strange, far-away, dreamy look.
 This was a deliberate ploy to put people off their guard.